 The aim is to create an atmosphere of mutual respect.
-All students are encouraged to embrace this policy, and actively seek to promote respectful relationships within Wyke.
+All members of the College are expected to embrace this policy, and actively seek to promote respectful relationships within Wyke.
 Any form of discrimination, inequality, victimisation, harassment or bullying will be taken very seriously.

-The College has a Single Equality Scheme in place and progress on the associated action plan is reviewed annually.
-For further information on the actions within the plan please contact firstname.lastname@example.org.
+The College has an Equality and Diversity Policy in place and progress on the associated action plan is reviewed annually.
+For further information on the actions within the plan please contact email@example.com.
 Equality Impact Assessments are conducted for all College and Corporation policies as they are reviewed to ensure consideration is given to how they may affect individuals from specific groups.
 If any potential issues are identified they are further explored and appropriate action is taken to address them.

-Information regarding the new Equality Act, including the Public Sector Equality Duty, has been communicated to staff through a series of briefings being cascaded through the organisation.
-Formal training on equality and diversity has also been delivered to staff to increase their awareness and understanding of these issues.
+Information regarding the Equality Act 2010, including the College’s aims under the Public Sector Equality Duty, is communicated to staff through briefings and staff meetings.
+Formal training on equality and diversity is also been delivered to staff at regular intervals to increase their awareness and understanding of these issues.